Soumyajit01/banking-app-gui/README.md

 * **Hashing password**- The password stored in server.py file remains hashed due to security

 (all suggestions regarding the improvement of app is accepted)

+---
+---
+## NOTE
+The software is made specifically by assuming that is will be executed from the 'mainscreen.py'.
+Trying to execute from  any file may lead to errors :)
+---
+---

 # Screenshots

 ![Mainscreen](screenshots/mainscreen.jpg)